Keramas/MuffinMan/README.md

 ```

-While the gallimaufry tally is reported each time more gallimaufry is obtained, you can use the `total` command to check the curren tally any time.
+While the gallimaufry tally is reported each time more gallimaufry is obtained, you can use the `total` command to check the currency tally any time.

 ```lua
 //muffins total